 Goal-based wealth management

 Who else can say this?
-Our goal-based portfolios are individually customised and dynamically managed to deliver client-defined outcomes for each goal, within agreed tolerances and at specified dates
+Our goal-based portfolios are individually customised and dynamically maintained to deliver client-defined outcomes for each goal, within agreed tolerances and at specified dates

 Goal-based investing is the missing link between financial planning and private-client portfolio management.
 Financial Planners (or IFAs as they used to be called) are increasingly using cash flow planning tools to illustrate how a client’s financial future might look.
 This is all to the good and represents a positive move forward from the old days of simply selling a narrow range of products to try and met a wide range of needs.
 However, cash flow planning that is not directly linked to portfolio construction is of very little use.
 Not only is the cash flow planning function not linked within the investment management function, the two are very often carried out by completely separate firms with planners increasingly preferring to outsource investment management to third party discretionary investment managers.